- Digital access

 Due to the volume of comments received and reviewed, we cannot respond to individual questions about why a comment was allowed or removed.

-Q: How do I report an offensive comment?
+Q: How do I report a comment that breaks the rules?

-A: If you believe a comment violates the rules above, bring it to the attention of the online staff by clicking on the "flag" link that appears with each comment.
-It will be reviewed as soon as possible (at times there could be a delay of a few hours).
+A: Bring it to our attention by clicking on the "flag" link that appears with each comment.
+We will review it as soon as possible (at times there could be a delay of a few hours).

 Q: Who reviews the reported comments?